Medicinal plants and their derivatives are often used as constituents of so-called "natural" products and are sold under various product forms.

 To contribute to the knowledge of the potential risks associated with the use of natural products, a surveillance system for suspected adverse reactions to these products is in place, coordinated by the Istituto Superiore di Sanità (ISS) in collaboration with AIFA and the Ministry of Health. .

 Reports of suspected adverse reactions can be made by anyone who observes an undesirable reaction (adverse reaction) arising after the use of a supplement or a galenic preparation based on medicinal plants.

 Reports can be made online via the Vigierbe platform.
 It is not necessary to be absolutely sure that the adverse event is attributable to the plant-based product because a group of experts will evaluate it after the report.

-Adverse events of particular interest or seriousness are promptly communicated to the Ministry of Health for any measures (chemical analysis of the supplements, evaluation of the content, dosages, etc.).
+Adverse events of particular interest or seriousness are promptly communicated to the Ministry of Health for any measures (chemical analysis of supplements, evaluation of content, dosages, etc.).